Annual Report to Parliament on the Administration of the Privacy Act 2015-2016

 2. Organization of the implementation of privacy activities

-The head of our institution pursuant to the Privacy Act is the Minister of Industry.
-The Minister has delegated certain powers, duties and functions pursuant to the Act to the Vice President of the Canadian Space Agency position incumbent and to some CSA officers and employees position incumbents.
+The head of our institution pursuant to the Privacy Act is the Minister of Innovation, Science and Economic Development.
+Certain powers, duties and functions pursuant to the Act have been delegated to the Vice President of the Canadian Space Agency position incumbent and to some CSA officers and employees position incumbents.

 Responsibility for implementing the Act at the CSA has been delegated to the Access to Information and Privacy (ATIP) Coordinator position incumbent, who reports to the Vice President.